Ninoh-FOX/POCKETGO2_ROGUE_CFW/README.md

 1. Support to read the second sdcard in fat32, exFAT, ntfs, ext4 (recommended) and ext3 format.

+NOTE: for that the ext4 sdcard works, you need format this from command lines since the console, if you go to use the pc, then format in ext3.

 2. Added key combinations with the power button:
 + POWER + VOL + or VOL-: Adjust the brightness of the screen.
 + POWER + SELECT: Close the current application.